What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

-Music Royalty Rates
+Music Royalty Distribution Rates 2025

 For emerging artists, it is understood that their clout level is typically low as they are just starting out in the industry.
 However, if an artist generates a buzz and gains a substantial following, their clout level can quickly increase to that of mid-level artists.
 Finally, there are the superstars, who have already achieved significant success, amassing millions of streams and generating substantial income for their managers and labels.

-We recognise the contributions that all artists make to the industry and are committed to providing fair compensation for their authentic creative efforts.
+At IQ Artist Management, we recognise the contributions that all artists make to the industry and are committed to providing fair compensation for their authentic creative efforts.

 For example, if a musician has a royalty rate agreed at 15% and their music generates Net Sales of £100,000, their royalties would be calculated as follows: